Kyczan/kowal-new-tab-extension/README.md

 - `cityId` - your city id - to get id go [here](https://openweathermap.org/), search for your city and copy id from browser url
 - `key` - most important - obtain api key [here](https://openweathermap.org/api) (you need to create free account)

+### Floor Plan
+If you want to control lights or air purifier - you need a floor plan.
+Create it in `.svg` format (I used for that great free app [Inkscape](https://inkscape.org/)).
+Then upload/paste it into this web [app](https://jakearchibald.github.io/svgomg/) (it will improve svg file and fix some issues).
+Next, put file in `public/plan.svg`.

 ### Lights
 This one requires some work.

-You need a floor plan.
-Create it in `.svg` format (I used for that great free app [Inkscape](https://inkscape.org/)).
-Then upload/paste it into this web [app](https://jakearchibald.github.io/svgomg/) (it will improve svg file and fix some issues).
-Put file in `public/plan.svg`.

 You need to control switches over Internet or local network.
 I'm using [Home Assistant](https://www.home-assistant.io/) api and smart [Sonoff](https://sonoff.tech/) switches connected to HA via [this integration](https://github.com/AlexxIT/SonoffLAN).

 Set following variables in `config.json` under `homeAssistant` property:
-- `haUrl` - link which you use to open HA in browser (in my case it is `http://homeassistant.local:8123`)
+- `haUrl` - link which you use to open HA in browser (in my case it is `http://homeassistant.local:8123`, but it can be some external url if you have exposed HA to Internet - just remember to set the same value in `public/manifest.json`)
 - `haToken` access token to HA ([here](https://developers.home-assistant.io/docs/api/rest/) is info how to obtain token)

-Next obtain `entity_id` from HA for all switches and put them in `config.json` under `floorPlan.lights`.
+Next obtain `entity_id` from HA for all switches and put them in `config.json` under `lights.list`.
 Also adjust there bulbs positions using `left` and `top` property (values are percents of floor plan dimensions).
 It is easier to position it in the browser.
 Just run this app in [Development](#development) mode, inspect lightbulb and experiment with css.

 ### Air Purifier
 It also uses HA api to control Purifier.
-I have Xiaomi Mi Air Purifier 3H.
+I have Xiaomi Mi Air Purifier 3H (and this app was tested only for this model).
 It uses this [integration](https://www.home-assistant.io/integrations/xiaomi_miio/).
+You can use more than one Air Purifier.
+In `config.json` under `airPurifiers.list` you need to specify your devices and its positions like for Lights.

 ### Calendar
 It also uses [HA integration](https://www.home-assistant.io/integrations/google/) to retrieve data from Google calendar.
 To see calendar colors you need to modify in **HA** `google_calendars.yaml` file.
 Add to `device_id` suffix with hex color (like `_ff0000`) (this is some workaround, because HA integration doesn't provide info about calendar color):